 Industry: Your business’s interchange rate will vary depending on the type of industry that you’re in.
 Typically, high volume stores will pay less in interchange fees because they have more negotiating power.

-Address Verification Service: If you use an AVS on you eCommerce store, you’ll be charged additionally for every transaction.
-But, because of the increases security of the transaction, your interchange rate will be lower.
+Address Verification Service: If you use an AVS at your eCommerce store, you’ll be charged additionally for every transaction.
+But, because of the increased security of the transaction, your interchange rate will be lower.

 There are a few different ways of setting up your processing pricing.